ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-applying-nic.md

 1. Go to the Device Details, Remote Mgmt page for the vSphere ESXi host and select **Actions** > **KVM Console**.
 Another window opens for you to enter the IPMI User and Password.
 2. Select **Remote Control** > **iKVM/HTML5** and click **iKVM/HTML5** to relaunch.
 You can now be able to access the vSphere ESXi host’s console.
 3. If the host is responding to commands, use **ALT-F1** in the console to access the ESXi host console.
-Use the host’s credentials to log in.
+Use the host credentials to log in.
 4. If the host is not responding, use the IPMI menus to power cycle the host.
 5. Watch the HTML5 console carefully as the host restarts.
 You have only a few seconds to go into recovery mode when ESXi restarts.
 6. Press **CMD + R** keys simultaneously to enter recovery mode.